 There were about 27,400 jobs for Electrical Drafter in 2016 (in the United States).
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,900 new jobs for Electrical Drafter by 2026.
-There will be an estimated 2,600 positions for Electrical Drafter per year.
+The BLS estimates 2,600 yearly job openings in this field.

 The states with the most job growth for Electrical Drafter are Nevada, Colorado, and Vermont.
 Watch out if you plan on working in Washington, Wyoming, or South Dakota.
 These states have the worst job growth for this type of profession.